veridu/veridu.github.io/article/sharing-economy.md

 				<p>
 					Veridu brings trust to the internet
-					with consent-driven social identity
+					with consent-driven social identity verification
 					solutions.
-Our solutions allow you to
-					build trust within your community
+Our identity solutions allow you to build trust within your community
 					without friction, and at a low price point.